jowage58/dbcp_lite/README.md

 # DBCP Lite

-Simple, light and nearly featureless database connection pool for Python.
+A simple, light and nearly featureless database connection pool for Python.

 Connections are added to the pool as needed up to `max_size` in number.
 Once added the connections will remain in the pool and no attempt is made